pointfreeco/swift-dependencies/README.md

 For these reasons, and a lot more, it is highly encouraged for you to take control of your dependencies rather than letting them control you.

-But, controlling a dependency (some people like to call this "dependency injection") is only the beginning.
-Once you have controlled your dependencies, you are faced with a whole set of new
+But, controlling a dependency is only the beginning.
+Once you have controlled your dependencies, you are faced with a whole set of new problems:
-problems:

   * How can you **propagate dependencies** throughout your entire application that is more ergonomic than explicitly passing them around everywhere, but safer than having a global dependency?